 The International Cancer Proteogenome Consortium (ICPC) is a voluntary scientific organization that provides a forum for collaboration among some of the world's leading cancer and proteogenomic research centers.
 Launched in late 2016, the ICPC includes researchers from over a dozen countries sharing data and results of proteogenomic analysis.

 About the International Cancer Proteogenome Consortium Data Set

-ICPC has studies on the Proteogenomics of Gastric Cancer and HBV-Related Hepatocellular Carcinima available at the Proteomics Data Commons (PDC).
-ISB-CGC has procured this data through the PDC API.
+ICPC has several studies available at the Proteomics Data Commons (PDC).
+ISB-CGC has procured data for the following studies through the PDC API: